-This tells you the percentage of patients that were administered the flu and pneumonia vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percentage of patients who received the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy

-In Cathedral Health Care Center, 15.74% Percentage of Patients
+In Cathedral Health Care Center, 11.59% of Patients

 Ability to Keep Residents Mobile

-In Cathedral Health Care Center, 15.7% Percentage of Residents
+In Cathedral Health Care Center, 10.46% of Residents

 This datapoint measures the percent of long-term stay residents who were able to retain mobility.